-Brad was found on the side of the road and initially cared for by Toni Haydel Spillman, a member of one of the oldest families in Bluff Swamp.
-His rear left leg had been shattered by a car, but a year later, in April of 2006, he was released into his new habitat, which was built especially for him in memory of Toni's mother, Vera Edmonston Haydel.
-While Brad is able to walk and run, he is unable to leap.
-Without this essential bobcat survival skill, he cannot be returned to the wild.
+Brad was found on the side of the road in 2005 and initially cared for by Toni Haydel Spillman, a member of one of the oldest families in Bluff Swamp.
+His rear left leg had been shattered by a car, but a year later, in April of 2006, he was released into his new habitat, which was built especially for him in memory of Toni's mother, Verna Edmonston Haydel.
+Brad has made a remarkable recovery, but because of his injury he cannot be returned to the wild.

 Alligator Bayou Tours